How to choose the correct ISO camera setting

 Generally speaking, the majority of new cameras coming out today can easily shoot at ISO 400 and not have any visible image quality issues.
 This is why I always set my ISO to 400 for aerial and underwater photography.
 I know my camera will shoot fast and the image quality will still be great!

 If I think of anything else to add to this page over time I'll update it.
 Until then, you may also be interested in reading our free PDF ebook called Understanding ISO.
-Click the cover below to download it.
-It may take a couple of minutes to open depending on your Internet speed.

 NEW PHOTOGRAPHY TIPS